 The Contractor shall install mobile chemical toilets on site (TRMSCAAC1 REV 3).
 Staff shall be sensitised to the fact that they should use these toilets at all times.
-Should the workers make use of the veld, all stools shall be buried.
+No use of the veld shall be allowed, as this always create problems with the landowners and lead to claims for problems with stock diseases.
+Toilet paper is also a source of littering in the veld, and the Contractor shall be forced to clean up any litter.

-• Ensure that proper sanitation is achieved
+Ensure that proper sanitation is achieved